jeffblackadar/crane-pompeii/log.md

 ## Local processing of images
 The program that processes the images runs on Google Colab - but I can only run it for a short period of time.
 Google Colab does not permit long running processes.
 So I made a version to run on my PC and store the results into the database rather than the google Spreadsheet.
 This is called pompeii_image_seeer_local_pc.ipynb

+I ran pompeii_image_seeer_local_pc.ipynb to completion - 64k of 69,000 impages processed.
+I have to move in the 5000 images I processed on Google Colab stored on the spreadsheet